 HIGH ALTITUDE LOITER

 Regulus’ ability to conduct operations autonomously, remotely, and at high altitude make it an excellent solution for emergency extraction, life support, and deployment of assets or gear.
 One mission might include pre-positioning Regulus (uninflated in a sealed container) in a remote, high-altitude mountainous region not serviceable by helicopters for lift, weather (low ceiling), or temperature constraints.
-In this situation, Regulus could provide automated human extraction of up to 23,000 kg in its fully pressurized payload module.
+In this situation, Regulus could provide automated human extraction of up to 23,000 kg in a fully pressurized payload module.
 Another solution might entail pre-positioning Regulus (uninflated in a sealed container) on container ships for emergency human or high-value cargo egress in the event of pirating or extreme seas.

 Leo Aerospace is capable of supporting multiple Regulus platform missions that open an entire new world of high-altitude possibilities.
 These include everything from communication bridges to innovative platform-to-platform exchanges at various altitudes and regions.
 For example, multiple Regulus platforms can be tethered at different altitudes or across different geolocations at the same altitude.
 Other missions could include autonomous observation of sea, land, air, or space-based events from multiple locations or altitudes on demand.